 Under these amendments, it was also determined that if the Company's performance improves and certain conditions are met, the Fixed Cover ratio levels and the Total Leverage ratio levels, as agreed at the restructuring, will be reinstated.

-As at December 31, 2015, the Company is in compliance with its financial covenants.
-According to these consolidated Financial Statements, the Company's liquidity amounts to US\$ 220 million (Minimum Liquidity required is US\$ 125 million), the Fixed Charge Cover ratio amounts was 1.01:1 (Fixed Charge cover as at December 31, 2015 should not be lower than 0.94:1) and the Total Leverage ratio was 6.85:1 (Total Leverage ratio as at December 31, 2015 should not exceed 10.28:1).
+As at December 31, 2016, the Company is in compliance with its financial covenants.
+According to these consolidated Financial Statements, the Company's liquidity amounts to US\$ 182 million (Minimum Liquidity required is US\$ 125 million).

 (d) Credit facility